-It has been regretfully found necessary to notify m bers that owing to increasing expenses they must in fu bear the cost of the postage of library books both w With every list of books required a sixpenny stamp must enclosed for postage.
-This charge is irrespective of size of the parcel, and will usually be found to be less the network of the parcel.
+It has been regretfully found necessary to notify mem It has been regretfully found necessary to notify members that owing to increasing expenses they must in future bear the cost of the postage of library books both ways.
+With every list of books required a sixpenny stamp must be enclosed for postage.
+This charge is irrespective of the size of the parcel, and will usually be found to be less that the actual postage.